mkunaparaj/kafka-pixy/README.md

 can reset consumer group offsets, set init offset for a new consumer group.
-Can only do this to non existing consumer groups, existing or "in use" consumer groups wont be affected by this command. noisy error logs when a message isn't ack'd immediately in pixy logs
+Can only do this to non existing consumer groups, existing or "in use" consumer groups wont be affected by this command. noisy error logs when a message isn't ack'd immediately in pixy logs fetch_max_bytes used to tune how large of a message is able to be fetched by a consumer handling unsuccessful messages